gleiMoura/gleiMoura/README.md

 </p>
 <p>
   In my free time i like to read science fiction books 📚 and my favorite author is ISAAC ASIMOV.
-I like to listen to music 🎵 (I prefer Indie Rock) and my favorite drinks are coffee and beer.
 </p>

 ### 🏷️ My Skills